vegawidget/vegawidget/CONTRIBUTING.md

 ### Vega versions

-We will aim for CRAN releases to coincide with new releases of [Altair](https://altair-viz.github.io).
 To update the JavaScript files for Vega, Vega-Lite, and vega-embed, a mainainter will render the R markdown document found at `data-raw/infrastructure.Rmd`.
 The key parameter to adjust is `vega_lite_version`, in the YAML header:

 ```yaml
 ---